State and Local Policy Analysis

 The Database of State Incentives for Renewables and Efficiency (DSIRE) is a comprehensive source of information on state, local, utility, and selected federal incentives that promote renewable energy.
 DSIRE also has information on the programs, rules and regulations, and financial incentives.

-To talk with an analyst about this area of policy analysis, contact Joyce McLaren.
+To talk with an analyst about this area of policy analysis, contact the Webmaster.